muchristian/Microservice-eWallet/README.md

 ## Strategy

 - Understand current and required implementation:
   Meet the business team to understand the current system situation and problems, as well as business requirements

 - Create tickets for tasks:
   Sit with the product owner or scrum master to add on backlog all the tasks and set deadline for each

 - Design the system architecture:
   Brainstorm with tech team, on system workflow and implementation and have common understanding.

 - Determine tech stack:
   List all tech stack to be used, for both backend and frontend team based on each stack performance and how they can serve well customers.

 - Implement the back-end:
   Start by setting up the codebase and proceed with implementing the task, by following the best practices

   And delivery workflow (agile methodology)

   Write integration test as you accomplish the task

 - Integrate with the front-end:
   Work hand in hand with front-end team to implement apis which align with frontend requirements.

 - Deploy and test the pilot system:
   Deploy the pilot system to a staging environment by first running integration test through pipeline to ensure that all tasks are working as expected.

-        Address any issue discovered by creating for it a ticket on backlog.
+  Address any issue discovered abd create a ticket for it on backlog.

-        Fix the issue
+  Fix it and push it in fix-branch, and once been tested merge it in main branch

 - Do manual tests for pilot system:
   Test the pilot manually to ensure that the system is responsive, user friendly, reliable(speed to process).

 - Launch the new system to all users:
   Once the tests phase is successful, launch the system to be accessible by everyone.
   Continue to monitor the system and address any issues come along the way.

 ## Functionality